 Open in full page

 The Run Summary page contains all the information associated with a given run.
-It covers every aspect of your bioprocess including run data, file attachments, lineage or event notes.
+It covers every aspect of your bioprocess including run data, properties, metrics, lineage, and event notes.
 Switch to the editing view for run editing and archiving or plot your data by clicking the Analysis button.

 Navigation

 To access the Run Summary page, double-click on a run in the run data table on the Runs page.
-This action will direct you to the Run Details page, where you'll find seven tabs: Properties, Metrics, Lineage, Events, Attachments, Import History and Reports.
+This will open the Run Details page.
+Available tabs are: Summary (when enabled), Properties, Metrics, Lineage, Events, Alerts, and Import History.

 Properties